trieschlab/PymoNNto/docs/Introduction/User_Interface.md

 It consists of multiple UI_modules, which we can be freely chosen.
 Here, we use the function get_default_UI_modules to get a list of standard modules applicable to most networks.

+get_default_UI_modules receives a list of neuron variable names as well as a list of all the synapse variable names we want to display.
+The first neuron variable in the list will be used to set the brightness of the network activity grid module (blue rectangle on image)

+Network_UI is initialized with the Network object, the ui module list, the window title.
+Additional to this, the attribute group_display_count defines how much activity grid modules we want to display, in case we want to see multiple NeuronGroups at once.
+The base color of the grid module can be defined by setting the MyNeuronGroup.color=(r,g,b,alpha) variable.

+We can also set group_tags=[] and transmitters=[] (lists of strings) manually if we only want to display groups with certain tags or transmitters.

+If we set reduced_layout to True we can remove the axis labels of the plots, so we get bigger plotting areas and a cleaner look.

 To correctly render the output, some UI_modules require additional specifications or adjustment of the code.
 In this example, the sidebar_activity_module, displays the activity of the neurons on a grid and allows to select individual neurons.
-The size of the grid is specified as a property of the neuron group via a NeuronDimension module (here replaced with get_squared_dim(100)), which creates spatial coordinates for each neuron stored in the vectors x, y and z.
+The size of the grid is specified as a property of the neuron group via a NeuronDimension module (here replaced with get_squared_dim(100) to get a 10x10 grid), which creates spatial coordinates for each neuron stored in the vectors x, y and z.

 ```python
 from PymoNNto import *